csesoc/comp1511-revision-t1-2022/1-magic-eraser/README.md

 ## Explanation 0

-Your original magic eraser is subdivided into 8 smaller cubes, each with a side length of 1 centimetre.
+Your original magic eraser is subdivided into 8 smaller cubes, each with a side length of 1 centimetre (See `diagram.png`).
 Therefore, since each cube has 6 sides, the total surface area of the cubes is 48 square centimetres.